Step-by-step guide

 Live now:

 • Hyperliquid — EVM (Arbitrum).
 Orderbook DEX, up to 50x leverage.
-Full read + write support.
+Full read + write support with auto-bridging from any EVM chain.

 Coming soon:

-• ApeX — Multichain.
-ZK-powered orderbook, up to 100x leverage.
+• dYdX v4 — Cosmos chain.
+Orderbook DEX, up to 100x leverage.

 Ready to start?